 IBM p690 - Bluesky

-In the fall of 2003, Bluesky was augmented by an additional twelve 32-way p690 frames, adding 384 POWER4 processors.
+In the fall of 2003, Bluesky was augmented with an additional twelve 32-way p690 frames, adding 384 POWER4 processors.
 This brought the total number of Bluesky's POWER4 processors to 1,600 and the system's total peak computational rate to 8.32 teraflops.
 The augmentation also increased Bluesky's total disk capacity to 31 terabytes.
-With the upgrade, Bluesky had fifty POWER4 p690 frames, making it one of the largest systems of its type in the world.
+With the upgrade, Bluesky had 50 POWER4 p690 frames, making it one of the largest systems of its type in the world.

 Bluesky served NCAR's scientists until March 5, 2007.